moniar412/nestedIDR/README.md

 2. Run the script entitled runsimu.R.

+The folder named extensions includes the main functions for fitting the hierarchical IDR model when there are different replicates across labs and varying correlation coefficients.
+The folder named example_run_chipseq includes the main functions for fitting real data using the hierarchical IDR model.

 **Questions, comments and remarks about the code should be addressed to: Monia Ranalli, email: monia.ranalli at uniroma1.it**